spencervore-dev/simulation_course_monte_carlo_game_project/README.md

 This code was developed in a Python 3.8.2 environment, so first you will need to set up one of these.
 Probably any python close to 3.8ish should work.

+Install a few third party libraries once you have your Python 3.8 environment
+using:

+pip install -r requirements.txt

 I added some notes on how I set up my own development python environment in the configure_env.txt file, or you can do something else (like just install anaconda and make a virtual environment using that).
-There are no third party python packages or libraries to install.
-This all runs in base python. :)

 I developed this on a Mac using python virtualenv to build my environment and the vim text editor.